mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I kept on working on Node.JS today!
 I learned how post requests are done with it and how to request APIs !

 **Thoughts:** 89 days left, time is moving to fast!

+### Round 1 Day 12: August 8, 2017

+**Today's Progress**: I learned MongoDb basics today and how to use Mongoose!
+It seems like  I enjoy working with Node.Js!

+**Thoughts:** 88 days left, hard work has to pay!